Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Problem Formulation

+where the preset individual risk levels $\epsilon_p$ must satisfy $\sum_{p \in P} \epsilon_p \leq \epsilon$.
+Here, $\sup_{\mathbb{P} \in \mathcal{F}(\theta)} \mathbb{P}\mhyphen\mathrm{VaR}_{\epsilon_p} (-\b b_p^\top \b \xi)$ is the optimal value of a bilinear optimization problem~\citep{chen2023approximations} for a specific value of $\epsilon_p$.
 The Bonferroni approximation~\eqref{eq:Bonfe_RHS} does not add extra variables or constraints to the original deterministic problem, resulting in minimal computational overhead.
 A common practice is to set $\epsilon_p = \epsilon / P$~\citep{CCP_power_system_review}, but this often leads to excessive conservativeness, especially when $P$ is large or when the safety constraints are correlated~\citep{chen2007robust}.
 However, even with optimized $\epsilon_p$, the approach can still be overly conservative in some cases, and finding optimal values for $\epsilon_p$ is generally intractable~\citep{chen2023approximations}.
 As will be shown in our case studies, the Bonferroni approximation often leads to infeasibility due to this conservativeness.
 Consequently, we exclude this approach from theoretical comparisons in the following discussion.

 An alternative and widely applied inner-approximation is W-CVaR~\citep{mohajerin2018data, chen2023approximations}, which can be formulated as the following set of linear constraints: